ilovemysillybanana/pastie/README.md

 To be a fully functional ruby on rails free alternative to pastebin.com.

 # Goals
-* Nicer comment forms
+* A nicer UI/UX
+* Mobile Friendly Site
 * Private posts
-* A nicer UI/UX
+* Did someone say AJAX?

 #Complete
 * Syntax highlighting
 * Post DB
 * Create accounts
 * Commenting System
+* Nicer comment forms

 # How can I help?
 * Issues should be reported